Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Buddha Blue / PTC: what are we talking about?

 PTC, short for Pète Ton Crâne, is a street name generally used to refer to certain synthetic cannabinoids.
-Buddha Blue, Spice, K2, or the term “chemical” may be used to talk about similar products, even though their actual composition can vary greatly from batch to batch.
+Buddha Blue, Spice, K2, or the term “chemical” may be used to describe similar products, even though their actual composition can vary greatly from batch to batch.

 Form